 By Carlos A. Espinosa and Néstor J. Windevoxhel

 The challenges facing coastal and marine protected areas in Central America remain as serious as ever.
 And in some ways they are getting worse.

 In last month’s MPA News, we examined the ongoing debate over the value of large vs. small MPAs: whether MPA designations should focus on large offshore sites or smaller inshore ones.
 This debate has been going on for many years, and we’ve reported on aspects of it several times.

 The effective management of MPA networks requires an array of elements.
 These include having adequate technical capacity of site managers, good science, committed leadership at multiple levels (sites, agencies, and policy makers), shared goals among MPAs, and monitoring of the network’s ecological effectiveness.

 Importantly, it also requires good connectivity among site managers – in other words, a social network.

-These recent articles on MPA-related science and policy are all free to access.
+These recent articles or preprints on MPA-related science and policy are all free to access.

 Article: Suchley, A. & Alvarez-Filip, L. “Local human activities limit marine protection efficacy on Caribbean coral reefs.”
 Conservation Letters e12571 (2018)